Introduction

 If the business survives, you will sooner or later have a choice about how far and how fast they grow.
 No one is going to warn you about it, or prepare you for it, or tell you when the moment arrives.
 Chances are, your banker, your lawyer, your account, well whatever else you turn to for business advice will be encouraging it to grow as fast and as far as you can.

-Unfortunately, many people have to pass through a major crisis to recognize the choice they have.
-Some don’t see it until they’ve already gotten themselves in their companies into serious trouble.
+Unfortunately, many people have to pass through a major crisis to recognize the choices they have.
+Some don’t see it until they’ve already gotten themselves and their companies into serious trouble.
 Others have to arrive at a critical crossroads- for example, the moment at which their company is about to be sold.

 “Why am I keeping this company?
 Why are we in business?
 I decided that our reason for being here was to prove you can have a healthy, sustainable company that grows by natural demand and that is profitable.”